amishagupta18/CloudComputing_TwitterApacheFlink/README.md

 # CloudComputing_TwitterApacheFlink
 Our group: Amisha Gupta, David Jones, Stuti Patel, and Jennifer Nguyen

--Source Code located in SourceCode file(both java and JAR file) -CSV file that has the tweets for Turkey and Syria Earthquake can be downloaded from the link: https://drive.google.com/file/d/1yaxlwj-8AKzUlqOcyQaDgF_aZfJsYq1i/view?usp=sharing
+-Source Code located in SourceCode file(both java and JAR file)<br>
+-CSV file that has the tweets for Turkey and Syria Earthquake can be downloaded from the link: <br>
+ https://drive.google.com/file/d/1yaxlwj-8AKzUlqOcyQaDgF_aZfJsYq1i/view?usp=sharing

 Here's what to do BEFORE running the source code on Apache Flink: